vinaymor002/sms-plugin/README.md

 Clone and run `npm install`.

 ## Update Configs
 Update xola user details under user section.
+This user should have 'ROLE_SELLER_ADMIN' role.
-Update plivo account details.
+Create a plivo account and update plivo account details.
 Update other urls as per the local setup.

 ## Development